a2nath/a2nath/README.md

 <img src="images/simple-trireme.png?raw=true" width="500"/>
 </p>

 In the ASIC industry, by doing this, we're also cutting down clock cycles and more importantly ASIC power.
-Less code that passes the test coverage including edge conditions while not creating a scope of more bugs or edge conditions is a win! 🍑 _Less code is a smaller attack surface, and therefore, less is truly more_. 💨
+Less code that passes the test coverage including edge conditions while reducing the chances of bugs appearing or covering more edge conditions is a win! 🍑 _Less code is a smaller attack surface, and therefore, less is truly more_. 💨
 <br/>

 ## Back to the README